 I studied contemporary literary and narrative practices formally for many years, seeking textual yet creative examples that deepen the understanding of contemporary multiculturalism.

-Most often my own work is memoir and/or character-driven fiction, and is very attached to place.
-I love collaborative, independent publication projects and am nearly always excited to work on something new.
+Most often my own work is in memoir and/or character-driven fiction, and is very attached to place.
+I love collaborative publication projects and am always excited to work on something new.

 Here's a full narrative of my career history, The Illustrated Story of How I Cut My Teeth, OR a direct jump to the most recent years of my work dedicated to visual contemporary.

-My faculty page at the School of the Art Institute of Chicago
+Here's my faculty page at the School of the Art Institute of Chicago

-My short c.v. that is peppered with many "hot links"
+As well as my short c.v. that is peppered with many "hot links"